varilsuhad/DEVA3DMT/README.md

 DEVA3DMT, sufficient to:

-- Build structured hexahedral meshes with topography, using the hybrid FE–FD forward solver described in Varılsüha (2024). :contentReference[oaicite:13]{index=13}
+- Build structured hexahedral meshes with topography, using the hybrid FE–FD forward solver described in Varılsüha (2024).
 - Run 3-D MT forward modelling for test models (e.g., double-brick, hill, two-mountain).
-- Perform 3-D inversion on a **single mesh shared by all frequencies**, using the L-BFGS-based inversion engine.
+- Perform 3-D inversion on a **single mesh shared by all frequencies**, using the GN-based inversion engine.
 - Use a **single NVIDIA GPU** for forward and pseudo-forward solutions.

 The emphasis is on clarity and reproducibility of the core algorithms,